OPINION: 22 Christmas traditions we love, hate, love to hate... and everything in between

 22. Midnight Mass

 This one is each to their own.
-Personally I've never experienced Midnight Mass on Christmas Eve, so I'm not sure what I'm missing out on.
-All I can say was my step-mum pitched it one year and we all firmly shot her down on the topic.
+Personally I’ve never experienced Midnight Mass on Christmas Eve, so I’m not sure what I’m missing out on.
+All I can say is that one year it was pitched for our family and we all firmly shot it down.

 What are your favourite Christmas traditions?
 But more importantly, what are your least favourite??